 Whereas as a growing body of research has examined the impact of media and social media content on adolescent’ body attitudes (e.g., Bell & Dittmar, 2011; Hargreaves & Tiggemann, 2004; Rodgers et al., 2021), research is more scarce regarding the content of messaging from parents and peers about the sexual body.
-Studies exploring the influence of parents and peers has primarily focused on appearance messages related to weight, dieting, or exercise (e.g., Keery et al., 2004; Shroff & Thompson, 2006) and has overlooked the influence of messages that specifically relate to the body’s changes during puberty.
-Further, much of this research is quantitative in nature, such as exploring relationships between constructs (e.g., between the degree of perceived appearance pressures and body dissatisfaction; Keery et al., 2004), rather than investigating the actual content of these appearance-related messages using qualitative methods.
+Studies exploring the influence of parents and peers have primarily focused on appearance messages related to weight, dieting, or exercise (e.g., Keery et al., 2004; Shroff & Thompson, 2006) and have overlooked the influence of messages that specifically relate to the body’s changes during puberty.
+Further, much of this research is quantitative, such as exploring relationships between constructs (e.g., between the degree of perceived appearance pressures and body dissatisfaction; Keery et al., 2004), rather than investigating the actual content of these appearance-related messages using qualitative methods.

 Studies examining the sociocultural influences on body image have also largely focused on White women, and less so on racially/ethnically diverse samples.
 Nonetheless, a handful of studies have qualitatively examined family/parental messaging in non-White samples, including a study examining the construction of family weight teasing in a diverse sample of families (Berge et al., 2015) and another on how Latina immigrant mothers discuss body esteem through compliments about weight and shape with their daughters (Romo et al., 2016).
 The thin-ideal is internalized among many women, though scholars have theorized that “skinny culture” is particularly salient in White communities.
 For example, Black women report lower thin-ideal internalization and body dissatisfaction compared to their peers (Burke et al., 2021); the curvy ideal (vs. the thin ideal) may be more culturally relevant in Latinx and Mexican American women (Romo & Mireles-Rio, 2016; Romo et al., 2016); and Asian women may be particularly concerned with appearance related to thinness, breast size, facial features including eye shape, and skin tone (Brady et al., 2017).

 Whilst parents can be a key source of pressure regarding appearance during adolescence, there is evidence to suggest that peers may be more influential (Shroff & Thompson, 2006).
 Indeed, it is not uncommon for girls to engage in appearance comparisons with each other (Carey et al., 2014), whilst also participating in “fat talk” as a normalized aspect of socializing and connecting with friends (Nichter & Vuckovic, 1994; Salk & Engeln-Maddox, 2011).
 Engaging in such negative body talk reinforces the importance of appearance and viewing the body as deficient and in need of improvement.
 Negative body talk has been associated with a range of body image disturbances, including body dissatisfaction, body surveillance, body shame, feeling pressure to be thin, and internalizing the thin ideal (Mills & Fuller-Tyszkiewicz, 2017).
 However, the fat talk literature examining what is communicated to women and girls about their bodies has focused on weight, shape, or dieting, but less so on body-related aspects of puberty and sexual development, let alone how such messages might promote positive embodiment.
-Furthermore, we are currently unaware of how such messages might compare to what parents communicate to their daughters about bodies and sexuality during adolescence.
+Furthermore, we are currently unaware of how such peer messages might compare to what parents communicate to their daughters about bodies and sexuality during adolescence.

 Desired But Desireless